tesseract-robotics/tesseract_docs/_source/intro/tesseract_setup_wizard_doc.rst

    tesseract-ignition.tesseract-setup-wizard

 .. note:: The Tesseract Setup Wizard contains a toolbar with pages for each component of the SRDF file.
-          To navigate to different pages, you must click on the dark grey background of the tool bar, hold, and drag you mouse left or right.
+          To navigate to different pages, you must click on the dark gray background of the tool bar, hold, and drag you mouse left or right.